- Not all of the fat in your body is bad. Some types of fat actually help you burn fat.

 Whatever treatment you choose, know that you need a well-rounded approach.
 Start dieting and an exercise routine before you go in for your procedure.
 Keep up the habit well after the procedure is done and in accordance with your doctor’s recommendations.

 » Not sure which treatment would be ideal in your case?
-Discuss your options with expert cosmetic doctors near you using our virtual consultation tool from the comfort of your own home.
+Discuss your options with our medical review panel from the comfort of your own home.